zainnadeem786/APTS/standard/appendix/Glossary.md

 **API Key**
 Cryptographic credential used to authenticate API requests to third-party services.
 Should be stored in secure vaults, rotated annually, and never embedded in code.
 See Supply Chain Trust.

+**Approval Gate**
+A mandatory checkpoint at which an autonomous action pauses until a qualified human operator grants or denies authorization within a defined SLA response window (see APTS-HO-003).
+Medium and high-impact actions require approval gates regardless of the platform's autonomy level.

 **Autonomy Level**
 Classification system (L1-L4) describing degree of independence and decision-making authority of autonomous pentest system.
 Higher levels require more sophisticated technical safeguards and governance mechanisms while reducing per-action human approval requirements.
 L1 requires human direction for every action; L4 operates independently within pre-approved boundaries under continuous automated monitoring.